top of page

 From New Beginnings to “Sweet Mango Memories”

-How Olya found creative confidence through an Ice Cream Design project
+How Olga found creative confidence through an Ice Cream Design project

-When Olya moved from Ukraine to the Netherlands with her husband and young daughter — and later while expecting her second child — she, like many newcomers, had to rebuild her life from the ground up.
+When Olga Shevchenko moved from Ukraine to the Netherlands with her husband and young daughter — and later while expecting her second child — she, like many newcomers, had to rebuild her life from the ground up.

 She brought with her a Master’s degree in Transportation and over nine years of experience as an Operational Manager at one of the largest forwarding companies in Ukraine.
 In that role, she specialized in organizing overseas shipments and working closely with international shipping and trading companies.